Choosing the Best Ketamine Treatment: IV vs Injection vs Spravato

 You’ll have to pay 100% of the costs.

-5. Much More Expensive Than Spravato If You Qualify for the Manufacturer’s Subsidy
+5. IV Ketamine Costs A Lot More Than Spravato If You Have Insurance & Qualify for the Manufacturer’s Subsidy.

 Spravato’s manufacturer subsidy of up to $8,150 eliminates most out-of-pocket costs, making IV infusions significantly more expensive.